 Dramatic improvements in radio communication, radar and beacon technology radically changed aviation navigation just a few short years later.

-The famous slide rule features of Breitling’s first Chronomat ref 769 of 1946 would soon follow, whilst the famous Navitimer almost another decade on.
+The famous slide rule features of Breitling’s first Chronomat ref 769 of 1946 would soon follow, whilst the famous Navitimer, in the early 1950’s.